Carrier Comparison

 Where USPS Performs Best

 USPS tends to be strongest in scenarios where its network and pricing model align with your package profile.
-This usually appears in lightweight residential or zone-optimized lanes.
+This usually appears in lightweight residential or zone-optimized lanes, and it is where the dollar gap over FedEx Ground is widest.

 • Map shipments by weight and zone to identify recurring USPS wins.

-• Monitor delivery exceptions to ensure cost savings do not reduce reliability.
+• Watch for delivery exceptions so cost savings do not quietly cost you reliability.

 Where FedEx Creates More Value